 - The technical requirements for Open Access repositories have been revised (e.g. removal of the JATS/XML requirement).

 Plan-S have also recently appointed a new leader, Dr Neil Jacobs, who has taken over the role of leading the initiative.

 There are number of factors that may also have an impact on Plan-S. Not least the potential resistance from the publishing industry.
 Compliance with Plan-S requires publishers to change their current policies, but they are obviously concerned with the impact these changes may have on their business.
 (Take a look at the Paywall: The Business of Scholarship video or the article on the cost of subscriptions rising above inflation for an insight into the significant profit publishers make).
 So at the moment we are watching what publishers do and how they respond.

 Also, it’s worth pointing out that while a significant proportion of the major European funders have signed up to Plan-S, the US and China have expressed an interest but are not currently signed-up.
 It will be interesting to see how this develops over the coming months.

 Do I need to do anything now?

 You don’t need to do anything at the moment.
 We will find out next spring how Plan-S will affect the future 2028 REF and research funded by the UKRI research councils.

-So please just carry on as usual – i.e. uploading your articles to Pure as soon as they are accepted for publication to ensure they’re eligible for this REF.
+So please just carry on as usual – i.e. uploading your articles and associated research data to Pure as soon as they are accepted for publication to ensure they’re eligible for this REF.

 Please feel free to contact me if you have any questions – email@example.com (Dr Emily Davey, Research Outputs Manager, University Library).